 This gift looks as good as it tastes!
 Include all the trimmings for making a killer ice cream sundae, including the waffle cone, chocolate sauce, and of course, sprinkles.
 Find out how to make your own incredible, edible kit from Jan Scott over at Savvy Mom.

 Wipe your feet!
 This DIY welcome mat is easier than you'd think and full of customizable opportunities.
 Craft up a seasonal mat (with a reindeer, perhaps?), stencil in a greeting or let your kiddos create an abstract design with painters tape.
 Learn more at Young House Love.

 Who's in for a Drum Circle?

 Upcycled bibs (made using old tees and fabric scraps) are a fantastic gift for babies or new mamas.
-But heads up gift givers: This project is definitely one for the sewing pros.
-Blogger Rebecca at RebeccaSmithonline is the crafty creator on this project and includes the bib pattern with her post.
+But heads up, gift givers: This project is better for those with some sewing experience.
+Learn more (and get the bib pattern printable) at, Rebecca Smith Online.

 This adorable gift idea is easy to make and who doesn't love hot chocolate?
 Courtesy of Forever Freckled, you can see what you need to get started by clicking here.